A call to arms: making the case for more reusable libraries: Summary and Discussion

 \section{Summary and Discussion}

 In \ref{sec:Introduction}, I discussed the aging nature of all software and the challenges that keeping up with ever-developing theoretical methods, programming languages, as well as computing hardware pose on scientific software developers and maintainers. \Cref{sec:Code-Development} was dedicated to the discussion of the challenges that the academic environment causes on the maintainability of software.
 Research software is by definition unmaintainable, since the goals keep on changing, and research software is therefore in a constant state of flux.
-The focus must be on production grade software.
-Still, the status quo is that dozens of packages attempt to maintain duplicated codes that could be easily replaced with production grade reusable libraries.
-The elimination of this duplicated effort would address sustainability issues related to the intermittent nature of academic code development and funding, and allow domain experts to maintain a single or a few competing reusable libraries solving dedicated tasks.
-Such reusable libraries would also lessen the impact of the long-standing issues with lack of interoperability between program packages, as the same functionalities would be easier to import in all packages from shared reusable open source libraries.
+The focus of any discussion on reusable software must be on production grade software.
+Still, the status quo is that dozens of packages attempt to maintain duplicated codes.

+These duplicated codes could be easily replaced with production grade reusable libraries, whose benefits I discussed in \ref{sec:Reusable-Libraries}.
+The elimination of the duplicated effort across packages would address sustainability issues related to the intermittent nature of academic code development and funding, and allow domain experts to maintain a single or a few competing reusable libraries solving dedicated tasks.
+Such reusable libraries would also lessen the impact of the long-standing issues with lack of interoperability between program packages, as the same sets of functionalities could be imported in all packages from the same sets of reusable open source libraries.

-In \ref{sec:Reusable-Libraries}, I discussed the benefits of reusable libraries, and highlighted the differences to the status quo of software development in many electronic structure packages: a monolithic package built of modules is still a monolithic package.
+I also highlighted the differences of the software development model based on reusable software to the status quo in many electronic structure packages: a monolithic package built of modules is still a monolithic package.
 Reusability goes well beyond modularity, and reusable software does not appear to have been given adequate attention in the computational chemistry community so far.
 As our Libxc library\citep{Lehtola2018_S_1} demonstrates, reusable open source libraries can be extremely successful.
-Since Libxc satisfies all the four properties of reusable software (\ref{sec:Reusable-Libraries}), this suggests that one should start the move to reusable open source libraries by the identification of similar tasks that fit the same criteria.